 Management Evaluation Component

-7.8 Management evaluations shall be conducted for regular faculty in the evaluation cycle for the academic year (semester for temporary faculty) and shall include the results of the peer review committee process.
-Management evaluations may be conducted for either Classroom/Lab or DE/Hybrid courses pursuant to section 7.2.
+7.8 Management evaluations shall be conducted by the assigned administrator for regular (tenured), contract (tenure-track), and full-time temporary faculty in evaluation cycles and shall reference the results of the peer review committee process pursuant to section 7.2.
 See Appendix G for evaluation component deadlines.

-7.8.1 Any unmediated elements of previous evaluations must be cited by the manager in completing the management evaluation process.
+7.8.1 Any unmediated elements of previous evaluations must be cited by the Administrator in completing the management evaluation process.

+7.8.2 The selection of the assigned Administrator shall be determined by the District.

-7.8.2 Management evaluation of temporary faculty will be conducted as deemed necessary by the District, as set forth in paragraph 7.2 inclusive.
-Full-time temporary faculty shall be subject to management evaluation each semester.
+7.9 Management evaluation of temporary faculty will be conducted as deemed necessary by the District, as set forth in paragraph 7.2 inclusive.
+The administrator will notify the temporary faculty member, their division chair, and the assigned Vice President that a management evaluation has been scheduled and the reason(s) why the evaluation has been scheduled.

-7.8.3 The composition of the management evaluation team shall be determined by the District.

-7.9 The appropriate manager shall schedule a pre-evaluation conference.
+7.10 The assigned administrator shall schedule a pre-evaluation conference with the person to be evaluated.
 Areas to be addressed in the pre-conference include:

-7.9.1 For teaching faculty:
+7.10.1 For instructional faculty:

+(a) Those items covered in the Essential Functions set forth in the job description and on the evaluation form.

-(a) Job performance related to classroom instruction, including subject matter competence, course content, DE/Hybrid modality best practices, if a DE course is being evaluated, and subject matter presentation. (b) Job performance in lab, activity, clinical, or studio instruction, including subject matter and skills competence. (c) Responsibilities to students. (d) Responsibilities to discipline and division or service area, and participatory governance (for full-time faculty). (e) Items to be included in the self-evaluation. (f) Plan for or progress toward improvement (when applicable).
+(b) Job performance related to classroom instruction, including subject matter competence, course content, DE/Hybrid modality recommended practices, if a DE course is being evaluated, and subject matter presentation.

+(c) Job performance in lab, activity, clinical, or studio instruction, including subject matter and skills competence.

+(d) Responsibilities to students as defined by Article 5.

+(e) Responsibilities to discipline and division or service area, and participatory governance (for full-time faculty).

+(f) Items to be included in the self-evaluation.

+(g) Plan for or progress toward improvement (when applicable).

-7.9.2 For non-teaching faculty: Those items covered in the duties and responsibilities for the position set forth in the job description and on the evaluation form as well as items (c), (d), (e), and (f) of paragraph 7.9.1.
+7.10.2 For service faculty: Those items covered in the duties and responsibilities for the position set forth in the job description and on the evaluation form as well as items (d), (e), (f) and (g) of paragraph 7.10.1.

-7.10 The time and date of the observation visit will be scheduled by the appropriate manager during the pre-evaluation conference.
-If the course to be observed is in the DE/Hybrid mode, access to the course shall be made available to the manager pursuant to section 7.5.
-The manager and faculty member will attempt to reach mutual agreement as to the date.
-If there is no agreement, the faculty member will receive notification at least one week in advance of the visitation date and/or the conditions under which the instructor will make the DE course available to the manager consistent with section 7.5.
+7.11 The time and date of the observation visit will be scheduled by the assigned administrator during the pre-evaluation conference.
+If the course to be observed is in the DE/Hybrid mode, access to the course shall be made available to the administrator pursuant to section 7.5.
+The administrator and faculty member will attempt to reach mutual agreement as to the date.
+If there is no agreement, the faculty member will receive notification at least one week in advance of the visitation date and/or the conditions under which the instructor will make the DE course available to the administrator consistent with section 7.5.

+7.12 The administrator will schedule a meeting with the DTC members after the peer observations and before any post-evaluation meetings to discuss evaluation process and commendations, considerations or recommendations identified during the evaluation process.

-7.11 The post-evaluation conference will consist of reviewing the peer review committee evaluation, student evaluations, the self-evaluation, and the manager’s findings based upon paragraphs 7.9.1 or 7.9.2, the manager’s assessment of student success, and the establishment of goals to improve performance (when applicable).
-The completed management evaluation form shall be signed by the faculty member who is being evaluated and by the appropriate manager.
+7.13 The post-evaluation conference between the administrator and the evaluatee will consist of reviewing the peer review committee evaluation, student evaluations, the self-evaluation, and the Administrator’s findings based upon paragraphs 7.10.1 or 7.10.2, and the establishment of goals to improve performance (when applicable).
+The completed Administrator evaluation form shall be signed by the faculty member who is being evaluated (to acknowledge completion of the post-evaluation conference and by the assigned Director.
+A faculty who wishes to submit a written response to the Administrator may send the letter to the Administrator, HR, and the ITRC (for Tenure Track faculty) within ten (10) days of the post-evaluation conference.